-- A. Legally Nonconforming.
-As of the date a TOD map amendment is approved for the parcel or parcels, all existing principal structures and parking structures are considered legally nonconforming in regard to the dimensional and design standards of the TOD District that they may not comply with.
-Once the principal structure or parking structure is demolished, this legally nonconforming status is null and void. - B. Additions.
-Additions to legally nonconforming structures shall meet the following standards.
-If additions to the structure are incremental, this is calculated as the sum total of all expansions that occur after the effective date of the TOD Districts. - 1.
-When an addition does not exceed 25% of the gross floor area of the structure or 1,000 square feet, whichever is less, the addition shall meet the standards of Sections 15.2.D.
-(Building Siting), 15.2.E (Building Height), and 15.2.F (Building Stepback). - 2.
+- A. Deemed Conforming.
+All existing principal structures as of the effective date of the TOD Districts are deemed conforming in regard to the dimensional and design standards of the TOD District that they may not comply with.
+Once the principal structure is demolished, this deemed conforming status is null and void. - B. Additions.
+Additions to structures deemed conforming shall meet the following standards.
+If additions to the structure are incremental, this is calculated as the sum total of all expansions that occur after the effective date of the TOD Districts. - When an addition does not exceed 25% of the gross floor area of the structure or 1,000 square feet, whichever is less, the addition shall meet the standards of Sections 15.2.D (Building Siting), 15.2.E (Building Height), and 15.2.F (Building Stepback). - 2.
 When an addition exceeds 25% of the gross floor area of the structure or 1,000 square feet, whichever is less, the addition shall comply with the standards of the TOD Districts, with the exception of Section 15.2.1.G item D. - C. Alterations.
-Alterations to legally nonconforming structures cannot increase in the degree of nonconformity that previously rendered them.
+Alterations to structures that have been deemed conforming cannot increase in the degree of nonconformity that previously rendered them.